 Instituting positive change in her home community has always been a way of life for Kate.
 She continues to volunteer as a board member for the transit system in her hometown, Yankton Transit.
 In addition to Yankton Transit, Kate is on the board for Keep Yankton Beautiful and volunteers with United Way LINC and SPARK, Pathways Shelter for the Homeless, the City of Yankton Parks and Recreation Committee, and the Optimist Club.
 Kate has made it her personal and professional mission to use her desire to serve and ability to lead to put all of the necessary pieces together to remove mobility barriers and create positive mobility solutions in communities around the world.

 Feonix is launching our comprehensive Mobility by Design program with the most affordable MaaS pricing in the industry.
 The program is predominately designed for low-population dense communities or larger communities with specialty focus areas.
 A minimum 1 year commitment is required.

 The set-up covers the intensive program set-up, hands on learning master-class, and support in launching MaaS in your community.

 For 12 months our team is with you - step by step, to help you launch MaaS in your community.
-Each week you'll meet with Kate or Rich and our Program Lead to provide you support, brainstorm solutions, and make sure you are seeing results.
+Each week you'll meet with Kate or John and our Program Lead to provide you support, brainstorm solutions, and make sure you are seeing results.
 We're also providing 9 intensive hands on workshops designed specifically for the communities who sign-up.
 These workshops are only open to program participants.

-For each trip booked online through the platform or through the app, there is a technology fee of $1.75.
+For each trip booked online through the Feonix MaaS platform or through the app, there is a technology fee of $1.75.
 In some communities they pass all or part of this expense onto the rider.
-NOTE - YOU ARE NOT REQUIRED TO USE OUR TECHNOLOGY.
 You are welcome to join the MBD program even if you already have a platform in place or are reviewing your options.